tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Does the value of dwc:kingdom occur at the rank of Kingdom in the bdq:sourceAuthority?
+Does the value of dwc:kingdom occur at the rank of Kingdom in the bdqval:sourceAuthority?

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:kingdom is bdq:Empty; COMPLIANT if the value of dwc:kingdom is found as a value at the rank of kingdom in the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:kingdom is bdqval:Empty; COMPLIANT if the value of dwc:kingdom is found as a value at the rank of kingdom in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT

 #### Information Elements